 Step 2 – determine when to oil

-- Space between two oilings depends on a brand and type.
+- Space between two oilings depends on the brand and type.

 - Some manufacturers suggest doing this every month.
 Others say it’s best to oil your machine after you have used it approximately 10 – 15 times.